Czar09/Czar/README.md

-# Czar
+# UniAuth Landing Page

-This repo runs the Czar sitee.
+This repository powers the site on [czar7.tech](http://czar7.tech)